-When we hear or read the word "satan" in the Bible, we tend to think of it as the personal name of the evil one, which it is, but more than a personal name, it is a description of an accusatory adversary of any kind in its Old Testament Hebrew definition.
+When we hear or read the word "satan" in the Bible, we tend to think of it as the personal name of the evil one, which it is.
+Still, more than a personal name, it is a description of an accusatory adversary of any kind in its Old Testament Hebrew definition.
 King David, in Psalm 109, uses this word to describe his false accusers.

 In return for my love they are my accusers ("satan"שָׂטַן).

 Thus they have rewarded me evil for good,

 And let an accuser ("satan"שָׂטַן). stand at his right hand.

 . . ..Let this be the Lord’s reward to my accusers ("satan" שָׂטַן), And to those who speak evil against my person.

 The second use of the word "satan" in the above Scripture is translated as "Satan," the entity, with a capital "S" in some translations, including the King James Version.